-Mopsick's musical interests have always been eclectic and far-ranging.
+Mopsick's musical interests have always been eclectic.
 He was graduated from The Manhattan School of Music in 1977 with a degree in Tuba Performance.
-While in New York, he performed on tuba and bass with The Smith Street Society, The Jimmy Dorsey Orchestra, John Carisi, Paul Jefferey and others.
+While in New York he performed on tuba and bass with The Smith Street Society, The Jimmy Dorsey Orchestra, John Carisi, Paul Jefferey and others.

-After a move to Ft.
-Myers FL in 1977, Mopsick began study on double bass with Lucas Drew at the U. of Miami.
+After a 1977 move to Ft.
+Myers FL, Mopsick began double bass study with Lucas Drew at the U. of Miami.
 He moved to Orlando in 1983 and began work as a free-lance jazz bassist state-wide.

-He played concert dates for, among others, The Jazz Club of Sarasota, The Treasure Coast Jazz Society (Vero Beach), and The Gainesville Friends of Jazz, Florida concert dates with Howard Alden, Mousey Alexander, Bill Allred, Dan Barrett, John Bunch, Pete Christleib, Al Cohn, Richie Cole, Kenny Davern, Buddy DeFranco, Terry Gibbs, Scott Hamilton, Buddy Morrow, Ken Peplowski, Flip Phillips, Red Rodney, Bob Rosengarden, Ira Sullivan, Clark Terry, Warren Vaché Jr. and others.
+He played concert dates for, among others, The Jazz Club of Sarasota, The Treasure Coast Jazz Society, and The Gainesville Friends of Jazz, Florida concert dates with Howard Alden, Mousey Alexander, Bill Allred, Dan Barrett, John Bunch, Pete Christleib, Al Cohn, Richie Cole, Kenny Davern, Buddy DeFranco, Terry Gibbs, Scott Hamilton, Buddy Morrow, Ken Peplowski, Flip Phillips, Red Rodney, Bob Rosengarden, Ira Sullivan, Clark Terry & Warren Vaché Jr.

 Mopsick joined the Jim Cullum Jazz Band in San Antonio in 1991.
-He played nightly at The Landing jazz club and toured with the band in the US and abroad.
-He recorded hundreds of hours for the Riverwalk Jazz public radio series with guests Benny Carter, Clark Terry, Bob Wilber, Dick Hyman, Kenny Davern, Milt Hinton, Nicholas Payton, Ralph Sutton, "Sweets" Edison, Harry Allen, Dan Barrett, Joe Williams, Rebecca Kilgore, Bob Barnard, Bria Skonberg, Jon-Erik Kellso, Vince Giordano, Bucky and John Pizzarelli, Stephanie Nakasian, and many others.
-He left Texas in March 2010 to relocate back to Florida's Gulf Coast.
+He played nightly at The Landing jazz club and toured with them in the US & abroad.
+He recorded hundreds of hours for the Riverwalk Jazz public radio series with guests Benny Carter, Clark Terry, Bob Wilber, Dick Hyman, Kenny Davern, Milt Hinton, Nicholas Payton, "Sweets" Edison, Harry Allen, Dan Barrett, Joe Williams, Rebecca Kilgore, Bob Barnard, Bria Skonberg, Jon-Erik Kellso, Vince Giordano, Bucky and John Pizzarelli, Stephanie Nakasian, and many others.
+He left Texas in March 2010.

-Don currently lives in Cape Coral, FL and enjoys an active free-lance playing career: in recent years he played concert dates with Ira Sullivan, Aaron Weinstein, Lainie Cook, Stephanie Nakasian and Hod OBrien, Dave Bennett, Johnny Varro, Cynthia Sayer, and at the Sarasota Opera House featuring the movie scores of Dick Hyman.
+Don currently lives in Cape Coral, FL and enjoys an active free-lance playing career. in recent years he played concert dates with Ira Sullivan, Aaron Weinstein, Stephanie Nakasian and Hod OBrien, Giacomo Gates, Johnny Varro, Wycliff Gordon, Russell Malone Peter Appleyard and Dick Hyman.